Human history: Cradles of civilization

 The Bronze Age saw the development of cities and civilizations.
-Early civilizations arose close to rivers, first in Mesopotamia (3300 BCE) with the Tigris and Euphrates, followed by the Egyptian civilization along the Nile River (3200 BCE), the Norte Chico civilization in coastal Peru (3100 BCE), the Indus Valley civilization in Pakistan and northwestern India (2500 BCE), and the Chinese civilization along the Yangtze and Yellow Rivers (2200 BCE).
+Early civilizations arose close to rivers, first in Mesopotamia (3300 BCE) along the Tigris and Euphrates, followed by the Egyptian civilization along the Nile River (3200 BCE), the Norte Chico civilization in coastal Peru (3100 BCE), the Indus Valley Civilization in Pakistan and northwestern India (2500 BCE), and the Chinese civilization along the Yangtze and Yellow Rivers (2200 BCE).
 (Note: This is the traditional date for the founding of the Xia dynasty and has not been confirmed by archaeology.
 Chinese civilization had its origins in the earlier Yangshao and Longshan cultures (4000–2000 BCE), but the Shang is the first dynasty that can be archeologically verified (1750 BCE).)

 These societies developed a number of shared characteristics, including a central government, a complex economy and social structure, and systems for keeping records.
 These cultures variously invented the wheel, mathematics, bronze-working, sailing boats, the potter's wheel, woven cloth, construction of monumental buildings, and writing.
 Polytheistic religions developed, centered on temples where priests and priestesses performed sacrificial rites.